nickfox/GpsTracker/servers/php/README.md

 The php version of GpsTracker is now updated to v3 of google maps and jquery.
 Please note that this is a __breaking change__ since xml has been updated to json.
 Changes have been made to the prcGetRoutes, prcGetRouteForMap and prcDeleteRoute in the mysql database and in the client side javascript.

+Also please note that the websmithing.com website is now using https.